The Federal Reserve Has Never Printed 'Money': Part I

 No Money Has Been Printed But Debt Has Been Added

 The Federal Reserve policy has had unintended consequences but not in the form that many are programmed to believe.
 Interest rate manipulation on the long end of the curve is simply not true.
-The Federal Reserve has little control, if any, over the long term interest rates; those are determined by the long-run trends in inflation.
-The Federal Reserve does, however, have nearly complete control over the short term interest rates.
+The Federal Reserve has little control, if any, over the long-term interest rates; those are determined by the long-run trends in inflation.
+The Federal Reserve does, however, have nearly complete control over the short-term interest rates.

 The charts below will reiterate the thesis I summarized and also provide a counter-view into the true consequences of Federal Reserve policy and also how the recent tightening of monetary policy is a mistake that is leading the economy towards recession at an accelerating pace.